 Plants that flower in spring grow their flowers on the growth from the previous year.
-Pruning in late spring to early summer, immediately after their blossoms fade, will increase flower production for the following year.
-If you wait to prune these types of bushes during summer or winter you will see lower amounts of spring bloom.
+Trimming shrubs in late spring to early summer, immediately after their blossoms fade, will increase flower production for the following year.
+If you wait to trim these types of bushes during summer or winter you will see lower amounts of spring bloom.
 See the list of common spring flowering shrubs below.

 - Bigleaf hydrangea

 - Mock orange

 Pruning Shrubs – Can I Do It Myself?

 We do not recommend trying to prune your shrubs yourself.
 Pruning shrubs is a skill that takes training.
 First, you need to determine what type of pruning needs to be done; then you must have the knowledge of proper pruning cuts to successfully prune your shrubs in a non-harmful manner.
 Like trees, improper pruning cuts on bushes can lead to disease and decay.